Quantum Advantage for All: Quantum Modeling with QUARC

+We introduce the BTOR2-to-OpenQASM translator called \emph{QUARC} written in Python in around 1.5-KLOC.
+OpenQASM~\cite{qasm} is an open standard for specifying quantum circuits with tool support for validation, simulation, and deployment on real gate-model quantum computers.
+QUARC generates quantum circuits using X (logic not), CNOT (controlled not) gates\footnote{The inputs of a CNOT gate are a control and a target qubit.
+If the control qubit is 1, then the target qubit is flipped.}, and a generalization of CNOT gates that can have an arbitrary number of control qubits known as Toffoli gates.
+QUARC processes BTOR2 models with the same time and space complexity as QUBOT applying the same recursion that begins at \texttt{next} and \texttt{bad} operators and terminates at \texttt{state}, \texttt{input}, and \texttt{constd} operators:

+\begin{proposition} Let $B$ be the BTOR2 model generated by the C* compiler and BEATOR for a given C* program and machine state $M$.
+Moreover, let $n$ be a bound on number of state transitions.
+Then, for all model input $I$, the \texttt{bad} state in $B$ representing $M$ is reachable on $I$ in no more than $n$ state transitions if and only if the quantum circuit generated by QUARC for $B$ and $n$ outputs 1 on $I$. \end{proposition}

+Quantum circuits generated by QUARC can be used as oracles with Grover's algorithm, a quantum search algorithm that provides quadratic speedup over brute force search in terms of the number of elements the search space has~\cite{Grover96}.
+In our case, the search space is given by the size of a circuit's input space since non-input qubits have either a classical value or are transitively entangled with input qubits:

+\begin{proposition} Let $C$ be a quantum circuit generated by QUARC for a given C* program, a bound $n$ on number of state transitions, and a machine state $M$.
+If the program reads up to $i$ bits of input executing no more than $n$ machine instructions, then finding such input where $C$ outputs 1, that is, the program reaches $M$ takes $\mathcal{O}(\sqrt{2^i}n^2)$ time using $C$ as oracle of size $\mathcal{O}(n^2)$ with Grover's algorithm~\cite{Grover96}. \end{proposition}

+Even though QUBO models generated by QUBOT work in principle as oracles with Grover's algorithm as well, generating dedicated quantum circuits is more efficient in the number of qubits since quantum operators can be used to avoid full bit-blasting and reduce ancillae (qubits for storing intermediate calculations).
+For example, QUARC uses fewer qubits by a linear factor on word size than QUBOT for implementing multiplication by reusing qubits in reversible parts of the circuit, see Table~\ref{tbl:qubo}.
+Support of division and remainder is future work.
+Word extension can also be done without introducing new qubits through constant propagation but remains future work as well.
+For now, QUARC applies constant propagation to prune branches of \texttt{ite} operators, and to reduce the number of qubits involved in multiqubit gates since they are harder to implement and take longer to execute on real hardware.
+The main principled contribution of this paper is:

-\begin{proposition} Algorithmic time (space) of an algorithm in classical computing is a linear (quadratic) upper bound on quantum space in number of qubits for running the algorithm on a quantum annealer. \end{proposition}
+\begin{proposition} The algorithmic time (space) complexity of an algorithm in classical computing is a linear (quadratic) upper bound on quantum space in number of qubits for running as well as symbolically executing the algorithm on quantum annealers and gate-model quantum computers. \end{proposition}

-Note that the size $|P|$ of the C* program $P$ as well as the size $w$ of a machine word are additional linear and quadratic factors, respectively, in QUBOT's time and space complexity which we nevertheless ignore here since $|P|$ and $w$ are both runtime constants.
-For the full details of QUBOT's complexity see the appendix.